Vinleii/Vinleii/README.md

 > I may or may not be incredibly horrible at socializing online, but I'll int back if you decide to int with me!

 > Due to my amazing internet connection, I might disconnect from time to time.

+> I'm always on a tight schedule, so I might leave in the most random moments.

 > If I don't reply to your whisps, that means I'm AFK.
 (Or maybe because you said something weird/innapropriate)